This air conditioner comes with user-friendly controls and straightforward operation to keep running without any hassle.

-The slats of an AC unit's swivel vents turn, allowing you to control the direction of the airflow.
+The slats of the swivel vents on an AC unit can be adjusted, allowing you to control the direction of airflow.

-This is particularly helpful if you have an oddly placed window and want the air to flow to the center of the room instead of one side.
+This is particularly helpful if you have an oddly placed window and want the air to move to the center of the room instead of one side.

 They’re also nice if you want the cold air to flow directly on you — or directly away from you.

 An AC unit’s air filter helps purify the air that passes through the appliance by removing dirt and debris.
-These machines come with replaceable or washable filters.
-Washable filters are a more economical choice since you can reuse them.
-If you live in an area that is dry, dusty, or has reduced air quality for any other reason, you may wish to consider an AC unit with a washable filter for financial reasons.
+Air filters are often replaceable or washable.
+Washable filters are a more economical choice since they can be used again and again.
+If you live in an area that is dry or dusty or has reduced air quality, consider an AC unit with a washable filter to save on time and money.

 The average window conditioner lasts about 10 years.
-Like most appliances, their lifespan depends on how well you care for them.
+Like most appliances, the lifespan of your window AC unit depends on how well you care for it.

 Follow these maintenance tips for optimal air conditioner efficiency: